dkhaothong/dkhaothong.github.io/_projects/2018-06-30-demo-project.md

 ---

-Science 37 is a scientific research services and technology company.
-Its primary focus is to pave the way for breakthroughs in medicine and new treatments by allowing patients to participate in clinical research trials directly from their homes.

-The Challenge
-Despite the benefits of Electronic Health Records (EHRs) in the medical industry, there are still significant problems with this technology.
-There continues to be miscommunication and data breaches which creates vulnerability in patient records.
-Science 37 seeks to restructure EHRs by developing a secure and robust health record system using blockchain technology.

-The Solution
-To allow for patients, not healthcare providers, to have the ability to securely store and control their healthcare records.
-Creating a mobile application to store health records by utilizing blockchain technology will allow for medical records to be more secure, increase data access, and improve patient doctor communicatio
 ## OVERVIEW

 Due to a nondisclosure agreement, identifying characteristics and some parameters of the project have been left vague.